Yemen forces launch assault on rebel-held port city - Journal du Cameroun

 According to medical sources in the province, 22 Huthi fighters were killed by coalition raids, while three pro-government fighters were killed in a rebel ambush south of Hodeida.

+The UAE armed forces said on Wednesday night that four Emirati soldiers were killed in Yemen, without specifying when and where.

-The city, home to 600,000 people, was captured by the insurgents in 2014 along with the capital Sanaa.
+The city of Hodeida, home to 600,000 people, was captured by the insurgents in 2014 along with the capital Sanaa.

 Saudi Arabia, the United Arab Emirates and a bloc of other countries intervened in Yemen the following year with the goal of restoring the government to power.